shufenchang1996/FileSystem/README.md

 - Maven

 ## Database
-MySQL5.37 is selected because of it is a stable version and easy to access without charge.
+MySQL5.37 is selected because it is a stable version and easy to access without charge.

 - Database name: file
 - Table: node